wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 bus.
 Right now, there are only two options: Either `drain_` is set to `true`, meaning that the bus has infinite bandwidth, and will drain all events from the receiving queue on each cycle, or the value is set to `false`, meaning that only one event will be processed per cycle.

+### Bus Initialization

+Initialization is an indispensable stage for the bus's normal operation, during which the bus object learns the routing table from all its connected components.
+As with all other components, bus object's initialization is performed in method `init()`, which has an argument `stage` to indicate the current number of of iteration.

+In each iteration, the initialization method attempts to read initialization messages from each of the ports (both high network and low network) by calling `recvInitData()` until the port has been drained for the current cycle.
+For every event it reads from the port, the method checks whether the command is `NULLCMD`.
+If true, then the event is an initialization event, and it can be casted to `class MemEventInit` objects.
+For each initialization event received, the bus object registers the sender of the event to the routing table by calling `mapNodeEntry()`, which takes the source of the event as the first argument, and the ID of the link object as the second argument.
+Method `mapNodeEntry()` simply checks that the name does not already exist, and then inserts the mapping entry into `nameMap_`.